-There will be an increasing impact on parents and carers as the children get older and larger in terms of manual handling, behaviour management and safety, which can mean a requirement for additional support for parent carers.
+There may be an increasing impact on parents and carers as children get older and larger in terms of manual handling, behaviour management and safety, which can mean a requirement for additional support for parent carers.
 More information on parent carers is available in the unpaid carers section.

 The table below shows the number of pupils with additional learning needs in each local authority in North Wales.
 It varies significantly between authorities for the school action and school action + category.
-Anglesey has the highest proportion of school action pupils at 14%, compared to 8.3% in Wrexham.
-The North Wales average is 10%.
+Anglesey has the highest proportion of school action pupils at 15.9%, compared to 8.2% in Wrexham.
+The North Wales average is 10.3%.
 There is also significant variance in the school action + category.
-Conwy has the highest proportion as 12.7%, compared to 5.0% in Wrexham.
-2% of pupils in Wales have a special educational needs statement.
-This compares with 2.8% in Wrexham, the highest for North Wales, and 0.6% in Conwy with the lowest.
+Conwy has the highest proportion as 12.3%, compared to 4.8% in Flintshire and Wrexham.
+2.2% of pupils in Wales have a special educational needs statement.
+This compares with 2.7% in Wrexham, the highest for North Wales, and 0.8% in Conwy with the lowest.